dsmid/kindle-pw2-l10n-cs/README.md

 I took a different approach than ixtab & Co.
 Instead of adding a new locale, I just 'replaced' en_GB specific files with Czech counterparts.
 I know that it is not POSIXly correct but it's safe and easy.
-Adding new files would be very difficult as many resources happen to dwell inside CRAMFS loopback files.
+Adding new files would be very difficult as many resources happen to dwell inside CramFS loopback files.
 One English locale is more than enough for a non-English speaking user anyway.

 I've used Sir Alex' K3Translator to inject Czech phrases into the JARs instead of the British ones.
 It's